Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Setup of the Thurston iteration and contraction

-In this section we define the Thurston's $\sigma$-map and discuss its properties, in particular, that it is strictly contracting on the set of asymptotically conformal points in the \tei\ space.
-The definitions are completely analogous to those in \cite{IDTT1} for the exponential family, so we will be brief.
+In this section we define Thurston's $\sigma$-map and discuss its properties, in particular, that it is (uniformly) strictly contracting on the set of the asymptotically conformal points in the \tei\ space.
+The definitions are analogous to those in \cite{IDTT1} for the exponential family, so we provide only a brief exposition.
 See \cite{IDTT1} for a more detailed discussion.